nss-day-cohort-27/browserify-individual-assignment-kellycook301/README.md

 ## Fonts
 I wanted to use a Google Font but I could not seem to get it to work even though I included the href in html and targeted it in my CSS.
 I know there's a way to do it, but because we could not ask for help, I left it alone.
 I Googled the issue for sure!
-But I was unable to get the font up and running.
+However, I was unable to get the font up and running.

 ## Gimp
 Gimp is a free photo-editing program.
 I have used it before on personal music and arts projects before.
 To get around the